Get help

 Dog trainers teach you how to train your dog essential skills such as recall or lead walking.
 They can help you to teach your dog good habits and prevent future problems.
 Many dog trainers offer puppy training, either in group classes or on a one to one basis.
 Some dog trainers have specific specialisms, such as working with assistance dogs or training scent detection.

-Dog Behaviourist (CAB or ABT Member)
+Dog Behaviourist (CAB, ABT, or aab Member)

 Animal Behaviour Technicians (ABTs) offer behaviour problem prevention guidance, as well as behavioural first-aid advice to prevent existing problems from worsening.
 They may also implement behaviour modification plans that have been devised by a Clinical Animal Behaviourist or Veterinary Behaviourist.